k21971/CrecelleHack/doc/variantfixes.md

 - Allow fountains to become frozen.
 Frozen fountains cannot be dipped into or quaffed from.
 - New special room: Laboratory
-- Fixed zoos having grass in them.
+- Fixed many special rooms having grass inside.

 ## GUI
 - Farlook a monster with (:) to see a summary of a monster's stats,